 Parent proactively by setting expectations and giving warnings.
 Outline the day before it starts.
 Then, when transitioning (i.e. driving from the car to school, for example), discuss what is to come.
 Knowing my child can doddle getting into school, I will outline getting out of the car and to the school door quickly.
 Before going to a restaurant, we explain to our children what will happen and what is expected of them.
 Dessert comes at the end for good behaviour and dessert is lost without.

-Have disciplinary options that make sense.
+Use discipline that makes sense.
 Two invaluable assets a parent has when parenting a spirited child are their trust and understanding of one another.
 Because the feelings of spirited children are so big and so dynamic, consequences and discipline MUST preserve the integrity of the parent-child relationship.
 Natural consequences are consequences that result directly from bad decisions.
-For instance, refusing to put on a jacket in freezing weather means my child steps outside and is incredibly cold (don’t worry, I have the jacket on hand for when he or she concedes).
+For instance, refusing to put on a jacket in freezing weather means my child steps outside and is incredibly cold (don’t worry, I have the jacket on hand for when he concedes).
 Logical consequences are ones that are parent inflicted based on their child’s poor choices.
-In the jacket example, this would mean my child would not be allowed outside until he or she put on her jacket.
+In the jacket example, my child would not be allowed outside until she put her jacket on.
 Both make more sense than arbitrary punishments.How can you #parent your #spiritedchild effectively while maintaining their spirit?
 Click To Tweet

 Punishment often has little or no effect on the misbehavior, and takes the responsibility for the misbehavior away from the child.
 Children need to be accountable for their own behavior in order to learn the inner control necessary to function as healthy, self-disciplined individuals.
 A child who is punished with spankings, shouts, and threats may learn how to avoid these punishments simply by not misbehaving in that particular way within sight of the person who punishes.
 There is no guarantee, however, that the child’s behavior will be changed over time or when she is away from the person who punishes her. – Center for Early Education and Development, Univeristy of Minnesota

 When your child is having difficulty with self-regulation, hold them close and empathize.
 At such a young age, it is difficult for children to navigate their feelings.
 Sending them to their room is a great choice if you join them.
 Isolating your child to encourage them to calm down can actually lead to more upset and more insecurity.
-Empathy is an indispensable tool because it both acknowledges the child’s feelings and provides them with the words to label their upset.
+Empathy is an indispensable tool.
+It both acknowledges the child’s feelings and provides them with the words to label their upset.

 Be attentive to their emotional needs.
 As previously stated, parents of spirited children can feel as though they are passengers on their child’s emotional roller coaster.
-While it may seem more logical to reason away their upset, acknowledging their feelings and providing them with tools to move through the issue at hand is far more beneficial.
+Certainly, it may seem more logical to dismiss their feelings.
+We don’t want them more upset.
+However, it is much more beneficial to acknowledge their feelings.
+Then, provide them with tools to move through the issue at hand.

 Without a doubt, parenting a spirited child is an involved, formidable endeavour.
-With the right strategies for you and your child, parenting can become less difficult and your whole family will be happier.
+With the right strategies, we can parent a strong-willed child without breaking their spirit.